PureWater100/world_development_explorer/wdx_analysis.md

 ### In this study, I am using three indicators to represent the societal culture:

 ### Masculinity vs. femininity (MAS)
 ### This measures the preference of that country's society for masculine traits vs. feminine traits.
-The higher it is,
-### This can also refer to the distribution of roles between men and women
+### This can also refer to the distribution of roles between men and women.
-### The higher this value, the more masculine the society is
+### The higher this value, the more masculine the society is.

 ### Power Distance index (PDI)
 ### This index measures the degree to which the less powerful members of society accept and expect that power is distributed unequally.